 All undergraduates in Computer Science at Harvard are candidates for the Bachelor of Arts degree (A.B.).
-If you are eligible for advanced standing on the basis of AP tests you took before entering Harvard, you can consider the more intensive A.B. / S.M. option through a concurrent masters degree.
+With the knowledge that it requires extra course work, you can consider the more intensive A.B./S.M. option through a concurrent masters degree.

 A.B. in Computer Science

-The basic degree requirements are twelve half-courses in mathematics, theoretical computer science, computer software, and other areas of computer science.
-Math courses cover linear algebra, single variable calculus and multilinear calculus and/or probability/statistics.
-Students who place out of part or all of the introductory calculus sequence, Mathematics 1ab, reduce their concentration requirements to 11 or 10 half-courses.
+The basic degree requirements are eleven to fourteen 4-credit courses in mathematics, theoretical computer science, computer software, and other areas of computer science.
+Math courses cover linear algebra, single variable calculus and probability/statistics.
+Students who place out of part or all of the introductory calculus sequence, Mathematics 1ab, reduce their concentration requirements to 11 courses.

 Computer Science Secondary Field